Get

 What Does This Mean for Catster?

-As cat owners, we’re always looking for ways to keep our cats happy and healthy, in ways that compliment our lifestyles.
+As cat owners, we’re always looking for ways to keep our cats happy and healthy, in ways that complement our lifestyles.
 Sometimes we feel like a different approach to a problem may warrant investigation.
 The Conscious Cat’s content has a clear place within this for two reasons:

 1. A wider variety of content, including a mindful approach to cat care.